 Each cloud solution offers different features and benefits for businesses.
 Some cloud-based document management system (DMS) software, for instance, may have more powerful document capture and search functions than others.
 Meanwhile, certain solutions may not have the robust workflow automation features you need to eliminate paper-centric processes.

 Whatever you decide on, make sure it’s user-friendly, updated frequently, and compatible with your existing applications.
 If possible, ask the cloud provider for a free demo of their solution.
-This can give you valuable insight into the app’s features so you can decide whether it’s the right fit for your business.
+This can give you valuable insight into the app’s features to decide whether it’s the right fit for your business.

 Cybersecurity and compliance

-High-level protections are critical if you’re migrating sensitive data to the cloud, especially if you’re governed by security standards like PCI DSS and HIPAA.
-Ideally, this means your solution must be protected with web application firewalls, intrusion prevention systems (IPS), data access restrictions, and encryption software.
+High-level protections are critical for migrating sensitive data to the cloud, especially if you’re governed by security standards like PCI DSS and HIPAA.
+Ideally, you must protect your solution with web application firewalls, intrusion prevention systems (IPS), data access restrictions, and encryption software.
 If these layers of security are missing from the proposed cloud solution, you should look for better alternatives.

 Consider data backups as well.
-Does the provider store copies of data in multiple servers?
+Does the provider store copies of data on multiple servers?
 Does the solution adhere to data retention policies?
 Are backup and recovery procedures tested regularly?
-Asking these questions are important when deciding on a suitable cloud solution.
+Asking these questions is important when deciding on a suitable cloud solution.

 Management and support

-Last but not least, closely examine a provider’s service level agreements (SLAs) before moving forward.
-These SLAs detail the level of support, response times, and uptime minimums you can expect from a provider, as well as penalty clauses if they fail to meet them.
+Lastly, closely examine a provider’s service level agreements (SLAs) before moving forward.
+These SLAs detail the level of support, response times, and uptime minimums you can expect from a provider and penalty clauses if they fail to meet them.

 Look for providers that guarantee round-the-clock support, proactive software patching, same-day issue turnaround times, and 99.9% system availability.
 If you require implementation, training, and integration services, make sure to negotiate this in your SLAs.
 Top-notch providers often cater to their client’s needs.

 The one important lesson you should learn from this is there is no such thing as a one-size-fits-all cloud solution.
-In fact, you’ll likely feel restricted in what you can achieve unless your cloud solution is designed with your business in mind.
+You’ll likely feel restricted in what you can achieve unless your cloud solution is designed with your business in mind.

-If you’re looking for a flexible cloud platform, check out PaperSave.
-We offer intelligent features, cybersecurity protections, and high-quality SLAs that can be configured to your requirements.
+If you’re looking for a flexible cloud platform, check out PairSoft.
+We offer intelligent features, cybersecurity protections, and high-quality SLAs you can configure to your requirements.
 Sign up for a free personalized demo today to learn more.